hellostream/twitch_eventsub/README.md

 ### Starting

-Examples of adding it to your application's supervision tree below.
+Examples of adding Twitch EventSub websocket to your application's supervision tree below.

 ##### Handler example: